-You need to stay online over 95% of the time in order to not risk losing your collateral.
+You need to stay online over 95% of the time on average in order to not risk losing a significant amount of collateral.
 Unfortunately, Sia is biased towards putting the blame on hosts for any sort of downtime, no matter the reason.
 Because the platform is decentralized, Sia has no way of knowing if you're down temporarily or if you've decided to delete your renter's data and go offline permanently.
-You can't exactly email somebody and say "I'll be back tomorrow!", and they can override the system, as no central authority exists.
+In a decentralized system, you can't exactly email somebody and say "I'll be back tomorrow!" and they can override the system, as no central authority exists.

 Hosting is a big commitment, because you're saying that you'll keep your hosting computer online for the entire contract period.
 If you're concerned that you won't be able to do that, you might consider other mitigating items like an Uninterruptable Power Supply (UPS) for your computer, or a mirrored hard drive setup to protect against data loss.
 The alternative, of course, is to not be a host at all.
 If you have unreliable internet, for example, hosting may not be a great idea.

-To find out if your particular configuration is recommended for hosting, visit our Suggested Host Settings page.
+To find out if your particular configuration is recommended for hosting, visit our Host Tools page.

-See the topic above regarding unlocking your wallet automatically - it has steps to keep your wallet unlocked and ensure Sia starts when your computer starts or restarts.
+See this FAQ topic regarding unlocking your wallet automatically - it has steps to keep your wallet unlocked and ensure Sia starts when your computer starts or restarts.

 Troubleshooting requires a little bit of work, and basic understanding of router and firewall configuration will be useful.
 If you're on a work, school, or public network, you may be out of luck because you will likely not have control over the network settings that are required to forward ports.
 You can check the other steps related to computer firewall settings if you have access to those.